charlesmerritt/StochasticStandSim/README.md

 # StochasticStandSim

-StochasticStandSim provides a light-weight simulation environment for exploring forest stand management strategies with deterministic and stochastic disturbance processes.
+StochasticStandSim provides a simulation environment for exploring forest stand management strategies with deterministic and stochastic disturbance processes.